gausby/ecoule/documentation/building-an-ecoute-data-handler.md

 ## Data Handler Initalization
-If the data handler implements an `initialize`-function it will get called just after the main Écoute-initialization, along with all the other initialization functions.
+If the data handler implements an `initialize`-function it will get called just after the main Écoule-initialization, along with all the other initialization functions.

     function DataHandler (config) {
         this.match = config.match || function () { return true; }